-- 49. Eligible employees may join the Local Government Pension Scheme (LGPS) in accordance with the statutory regulations of the Scheme. - 50.
-The Council will automatically enrol employees into the LGPS pension if they have a contract of three months or more. - 51.
-For temporary and casual workers the Council will automatically enrol them into the LGPS if the following criteria is met: - not currently an active member of a qualifying workplace pension; and - aged 22 or over; and - under state retirement age; and - earn more than £10,000 a year - 52.
+- 46. Eligible employees may join the Local Government Pension Scheme (LGPS) in accordance with the statutory regulations of the Scheme. - 47.
+The Council will automatically enrol employees into the LGPS pension if they have a contract of three months or more. - 48.
+For temporary and casual workers, the Council will automatically enrol them into the LGPS if the following criteria is met: - not currently an active member of a qualifying workplace pension; and - aged 22 or over; and - under state retirement age; and - earn more than £10,000 a year - 49.
 The Council, as the employer contributes 30.0% per employee to the Hertfordshire Local Government Pension Fund.
-This is made up of 11.5% relating to pensioners and current employees past service (£1.4m in total), and up to 18.5% contribution for all current employees. - 53.
+For 2023/24 this is made up of 10.3% relating to pensioners and current employees past service (£1.37m in total), and up to 19.7% contribution for all current employees. - 50.
 Members of the Scheme must contribute a percentage of their salary which increases for higher pay grades.
-The employee contributes between 5.5% and 12.5% from their pensionable pay. - 54.
+The employee contributes between 5.5% and 12.5% from their pensionable pay. - 51.
 Since 1 April 2014 LGPS pensions are based upon a career average basis rather than final salary, an accrual rate of 1/49 and a retirement age the same as the state pension scheme.
-Existing scheme members retain some reserved rights under the current scheme. - 55.
+Existing scheme members retain some reserved rights under the current scheme. - 52.
 The LGPS regulations provide for the exercise of discretions that permit retirement benefits to be enhanced and every local authority is required to have a policy on how it exercises such discretions.
 This Council has an Early Retirement Policy to fulfil this requirement.
-Each case is considered on its own particular merits, but the Council will only exercise discretion in exceptional circumstances. - 56.
+Each case is considered on its own particular merits, but the Council will only exercise discretion in exceptional circumstances and as permitted by Regulations. - 53.
 Under flexible retirement arrangements, Members of the Scheme can be paid in relation to reduced hours or grade and continue to pay into the LGPS, thereby building up further pension benefits.
 The Council will consider each flexible retirement request on its merits and operational requirements but is not required to consent.